qwename/discord.tcl/README.md

 - Test cases for "pure" procs, send HTTP requests to test both HTTP responses and Gateway events.
 - Find out why *zlib inflate* fails.
-- Local message cache using sqlite3/tdbc::sqlite3/tdbc::postgres package.
+- ~Local message cache using sqlite3/tdbc::sqlite3/tdbc::postgres package.~ Leave message logging up to library users.
 - Use "return -code error -errorcode ..." when possible for standardized exception handling.
 See ThrowError in websocket from tcllib for an example.
 - Use the *try* command.